trueos/trueos-docs/trueos-handbook/using.rst

 to activate them.
 Click :guilabel:`OK` when finished to return to the main Network Manager window.

-Repeat this procedure for each network interface to view or configure.
+Repeat this procedure for each desired network interface.

 .. index:: wireless adapters
 .. _Wireless Adapters: